zencart/documentation/content/user/template/tracking_pixel.md

 ---
 title: Adding a tracking pixel
-description: Adding a tracking pixel in Zen Cart
+description: Integrating with systems that use tracking pixels
 category: template
 weight: 10
 ---